kuntiniong/HK-Insta-Identifier/README.md

 ## Why Syllable Tokenizer?

-In Natural Language Processing (NLP), conventional tokens might be words, phrases, or subword units.
+In NLP, conventional tokens might be words, phrases, or subword units.
 On the contrary, syllabic tokenization is regarded as a rather "inconsistent" tokenization technique since the phonetics in the English language is also inconsistent, such as the "k" in "knife" or "olo" in "colonel".

 Nonetheless, I found that syllabic tokenization is still the most suitable choice available in classifying usernames with the following reasons: